RESOStandards/transport/proposals/data-provenance.md

 * **ModificationTimestamp** - Timestamp, non-nullable.
 The timestamp when the organization record was last updated.
 * Any relevant OUID Resource attributes.

-The OUID Resource will be deprecated in favor the new _Organization Resource_ and language updated to reflect the changes to use Unique Organization Identifiers (UOIs) based on that resource.

 ### Section 2.2.2: System Resource
 A System Resource will be created to model system data.